 → NO: tool does not exist in the schema — the agent never sees it

 This is not runtime authorization.
 The tools literally do not exist in the MCP tool list.
 An agent configured with MCP_BANDS=read has 7 tools in its schema.
-An agent with MCP_BANDS=full has 16 tools in owner mode or 13 in agent mode — the three owner-only tools (create_wallet, create_custom_policy, create_agent_api_key) are not registered when the server runs in agent mode.
+An agent with MCP_BANDS=full has 16 tools in owner mode, 13 in agent mode (create_wallet, create_agent_api_key, and create_custom_policy are owner-only).
 There is nothing to bypass because the restricted tools were never registered.

 Every tool carries advisory metadata that helps MCP clients categorize behavior: